Khemaka14/nosql-challenge/README.md

 - What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

--How many establishments in each Local Authority area have a hygiene score of 0?
+- How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.